Most writers are well-aware that a main character needs a shortcoming. Christopher Vogler and other high profile story gurus often talk about a lack:

 - The bear in I Want My Hat Back is ridiculously unobservant (i.e. stupid).
 Rosie’s Walk is the grandmother of this kind of story.

-- Mog The Forgetful Cat by Judith Kerr — the psychological weakness is in the title.
+- Mog The Forgetful Cat by Judith Kerr — the psychological shortcoming is in the title.

 - Z Is For Moose by Kelly Bingham and Paul O. Zelinsky features a moose who basically throws a temper tantrum because things don’t go his way.
 Max of Where The Wild Things Are by Maurice Sendak is another child who faces his own temper, though in a completely different kind of story.

-- Sometimes the psychological weakness is one of the ‘high level’ ones, from the seven deadly sins.
+- Sometimes the psychological shortcoming is one of the ‘high level’ ones, from the seven deadly sins.
 The Very Hungry Caterpillar by Eric Carle is greedy and gets a sore belly.

-Even in children’s books, the most interesting and beloved characters do have both kinds of weakness.
+Even in children’s books, the most interesting and beloved characters do have both kinds of shortcoming.
 This character isn’t necessarily the viewpoint character.

 - In Stuck by Oliver Jeffers, the boy’s problem is that something is stuck in a tree and he can’t reach it down.